-Students seeking secondary (grades 9-12) teacher licensure in Mathematics must satisfy the requirements for the B.A. degree and for Undergraduate Teacher Licensure (including the Secondary Education Minor) outlined under the Department of Teacher Education in this catalog.
-Students must include in their program MATH 3521 and MATH 3531 or 3535, and an elective (3 hour minimum) from chemistry, economics, or physics.
+Students seeking secondary (grades 9-12) teacher licensure in Mathematics must satisfy the requirements for the B.A. (or B.S.) degree and for Undergraduate Teacher Licensure (including the Secondary Education Minor) outlined under the Department of Teacher Education in this catalog.